Trans-Asia Endeavour

-Book Excerpt #16 – The Trans Asia Endeavour
+Book Excerpt #16 – The Trans-Asia Endeavour

 The Hero stepped from the ger and strode directly toward the Mongolian river, while I struggled to keep up in my soaked clothing and soggy boots.
 He reached the bank ahead of me, gazed across at the DRZ, and then took a very long minute to study the angry water.
 We walked downstream to the exact point where I’d completed my swimming expedition, and together we waded to the other side, only after going chest-high in a reasonably tranquil but very deep side pool.